 The most quintessential of all the ’70s hairstyles is the feathered haircut.
 The “feathers” were actually just constructed layers that were cut into the front of the hair.
 To get the feathered look, use a large-barrel curling iron and curl your hair away from the face.
 Tease for even more volume and then set the style with a strong-hold hairspray, like the Dove Style+Care Extra Hold Hairspray.

 2. Straight Center Part

 The total opposite of the voluminous feathered hair was the long and straight hairstyle.
 This usually worn as a single length cut with a center part that was typically adorned with flowers or a headband.
 For this style, it was definitely the longer the better.
 To re-create this look today you can invest in a good flat iron, or look into a straightening treatment.

 3. The Shag

 4. The Afro

 The grooviest of all the ’70s hairstyles was the ‘fro.
 Worn on guys and girls alike, the ’70s afro was shaped into a halo around the head.
-We also love this look as a way to show-off your gorgeous natural hair!
-Check out our guide on adding all volume to curls to get the ’70s look.
+We also love this look as a way to show off your gorgeous natural hair!
+Check out our guide on adding all volume to curls to get this ’70s look.